 The Senate Resolution establishes the Task Force on Child Abuse Investigation Processes in Louisiana, aimed at studying and improving the methods and systems used in investigating child sexual abuse cases.
 The task force will bring together various stakeholders, including law enforcement, child protective services, and judicial representatives, to identify challenges and obstacles in the current investigation processes.
 It will evaluate existing procedures, interagency collaboration, and the effectiveness of investigative practices, while also assessing the support services available for victims.

 The task force will consist of appointed members from various organizations, including child psychologists, law enforcement, and survivor advocates, and will be chaired by the president of the Louisiana Senate or their designee.
-It is tasked with identifying gaps in current processes and recommending actionable improvements, including specialized training programs for professionals involved in child abuse cases and legislative changes to enhance investigation effectiveness.
-The task force is required to submit its final report by December 31, 2027, or upon completion of its work, and will operate without compensation for its members, aside from potential reimbursement for expenses.
+It is tasked with identifying gaps in current processes and recommending actionable improvements, including specialized training for professionals involved in child abuse cases and legislative changes to enhance investigation effectiveness.
+The task force is expected to convene by September 1, 2025, and will operate until it submits its final report or until December 31, 2027, whichever comes first.